Dynamically Mounting an EVS Disk to a StatefulSet

 Expected output:

-If the static file still exists, the data in the EVS volume can be stored persistently.
+The static file is retained, indicating that the data in the EVS volume can be stored persistently.

 Related Operations